jhumelsine/jhumelsine.github.io/table-of-contents.md

 # Reference
 ## Complete Code Demos
 Many blogs have complete code examples to demo the principles.
-They are in Java and collected into one file, even if the file contains many multiple interfaces and classes.
+They are in Java and collected into one file, even if the file contains many interfaces and classes.
 All examples are self contained within Java.
 There are not external dependencies to import.

 Copy the demo into a Java environment and run it.
 If you don’t have Java, try this [Online Java Environment](https://www.programiz.com/java-programming/online-compiler/).